The Ultimate Guide to Self-Serve Onboarding in the Product-Led Era

 This is extremely ineffective.
 There’s no way your users can learn your product like that.

-A self-serve onboarding approach, however, lets your users decide what to do.
+A self-serve onboarding approach, however, lets your new customers decide what to do.
 If they’re interested in a specific feature, they can start using it, and your product will onboard them, ensuring they have the information they need.

 Self-serve onboarding is product-led